-The quesadilla is a Mexican dish that consists of a corn or wheat tortilla, folded in half.
-It should be eaten hot, either fried or cooked on the griddle or skillet.
+The quesadilla is a Mexican popular and well-known food that consists of a corn or wheat tortilla, folded in half.
+Quesadilla should be eaten hot, either fried or cooked on the griddle or skillet.

-In the Metropolitan Zone of the Valley of Mexico, the term ‘quesadilla’ refers to folded corn tortillas that can carry more ingredients besides cheese or even dispense with it.
+In the Valley of Mexico, the term ‘quesadilla’ refers to folded corn tortillas that can carry more ingredients besides cheese or even dispense with it.
+Quesadilla is typically filled with cheese, meats, vegetables, or a combination of these ingredients.

 In most of the states of Mexico, only those prepared exclusively with cheese as a base ingredient are considered quesadillas, to which different stews or additional ingredients can be added, then acquiring the name of “quesadilla de…” (plus ingredient or stew added).

-While in the rest of the country, quesadillas are usually prepared using cheese as a basic and indispensable ingredient, and may or may not contain additional ingredients.
+While in the rest of the country, quesadillas are usually prepared using cheese as a basic and indispensable ingredient, and may or may not contain additional fillings or vegetables.

-In northwestern and northern Mexico, quesadillas (preferably with wheat flour tortillas) are grilled or skillet, in addition to melted cheese they are usually accompanied by various ingredients.
+In northwestern and northern Mexico, quesadillas (preferably with wheat flour tortillas) are grilled or skillet, and in addition to melted cheese, they are usually accompanied by various ingredients.

 While in the center and south of the country, they are almost exclusively made with corn tortillas, either yellow or blue.